 How do I obtain a report?

 A Report Request Form must be completed and submitted for review.
-You may obtain the form by Picking up a form at the Ripon Police Department, or by downloading an electronically-fillable PDF form.
-You can submit the form via E-Mail (gro.nopirfoyticnull@tseuqersdrocercilbup), fax at (209)599-4034, or in person.
-You will be notified within 10 days if the report is available for release and of the associated fees.
+You may obtain the form by Picking up a form at the Ripon Police Department, and submitting it in person, or submit the form online You will be notified within 10 days if the report is available for release and of the associated fees.
 You must come to the Department with valid identification to pick up the report.

 Why was my request refused?

 The following are some possible reasons for requests being denied:

 - You are not a party to the report.

 - Juveniles were involved and you did not obtain a petition from the Juvenile Court.

 - The report is still under investigation or pending in court.

 - The report is no longer on file and has been disposed of according to law.

 - You are a suspect in the report and there is pending criminal action.